androiddevnotesforks/PixelMusic/README.md

 **Notice:**

-* This project is still in progress, which means it is unstable.
+* This project is still **in progress**, which means it is unstable.
 The features are poor now and animations may not be fluent enough.

 * I'm so sorry that my application **cannot run on the devices below Android 7**.
 I temporarily